mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 )
 ```

-With `analysis_type: "full"`, Claude gets both the runtime reflection data and the static code analysis.
-With `analysis_type: "static"`, it gets just the AST-derived information—useful when you want to understand code structure without loading the Rails environment.
+With `analysis_type: "full"`, Claude receives both runtime reflection data and static code analysis.
+With `analysis_type: "static"`, it returns only AST-derived information—useful when you want to understand code structure without loading the Rails environment.

 ## Detail Levels and Filtering

 Another insight from the Anthropic post: intermediate results consume tokens too.
-When you ask about routes, do you really need the complete output of all 200 routes with constraints and defaults?
+When you ask about routes, do you really need the full output for all 200 routes, including constraints and defaults?

 Every analyzer now supports a `detail_level` parameter: